greenshot/greenshot/README.md

 **master**
-The master branch has that which some day will be available in Greenshot 2.0.
+The master branch has that which some day will be available in Greenshot 2.x.
-As we are re factoring and changing a lot of code for 2.0, this branch should be considered highly unstable!
+As we are re factoring and changing a lot of code for 2.x, this branch should be considered highly unstable!
-We accept pull-request for 2.0, but it might be better to wait with bigger changes until things settle down a bit.
+We accept pull-requests for 2.x, but it might be better to wait with bigger changes until things settle down a bit.

 Developing for Greenshot